N1 highway (Philippines): Pagbilao to Calauag

-N1 enters Pagbilao, where it briefly splits into Recto Street for westbound and J.P.
-Rizal Street for eastbound at the poblacion.
-It then becomes alternatively known as New Diversion Road, the longer road bypassing the Old Zigzag Road alignment through the protected Quezon National Forest Park in the Sierra Madre mountain range.
-It enters Atimonan, where it then reaches the eastern coast of Quezon, and traverses the coastal municipalities of Plaridel, Gumaca, Lopez, and Calauag.
+In Pagbilao poblacion, N1 briefly splits into MSR Diversion Road (collective name for the segment locally known as C.M.
+Recto Street and Pornobi Street, respectively) for westbound traffic and J.P.
+Rizal Street for eastbound traffic.
+Onto the area of the protected Quezon National Forest Park in the Sierra Madre, it then becomes alternatively known as New Diversion Road, the longer road bypassing the Old Zigzag Road alignment cutting through the park.

+The route enters Atimonan, bypassing the poblacion before reaching Quezon’s eastern coastline.
+It then continues through Plaridel and then Gumaca, where it becomes J.P.
+Rizal Street in the poblacion south of the Gumaca River, then shifts eastward as A. Bonifacio Street toward Lopez.
+Within Lopez poblacion, it is known as General Vera Avenue before traversing Calauag.

 Bicol Region

 Santa Elena to Sipocot

 N1 enters Camarines Norte at the municipality of Santa Elena, meeting the N68 (Andaya Highway) that serves as a southern bypass of N1 which traverses the sparsely populated province of Camarines Norte.
-After traveling through kilometers of jungle, N1 enters the poblacion of Labo, Camarines Norte, where it follows local streets.
+After traveling through kilometers of jungle, N1 navigates through the poblacion of Labo.
 It then becomes a rural highway again, passing by the municipalities of Vinzons and Talisay before bypassing Daet.
 It passes through Bicol Natural Park where the road winds through mountainous and hilly terrain.
 N1 enters Camarines Sur at the municipality of Sipocot, where it meets again N68 at its eastern end.

 Sipocot to Matnog

 From Sipocot, N1 traverses the municipalities of Libmanan, Pamplona, San Fernando, and Milaor (where it is alternatively known as Mabolo Road) in Camarines Sur before entering the City of Naga.
 N1 enters Naga, bypassing its poblacion as Roxas Avenue or Diversion Road before turning east at the Naga Rotonda to follow Maharlika Highway to enter Pili, the provincial capital.
 It then traverses the municipalities of Bula, Baao, Nabua, and Bato.

 N1 enters the province of Albay at Polangui and traverses south of the Mayon Volcano.
-At Daraga poblacion, N1 turns sharply to the west as it intersects with N630 (Rizal Avenue), which provides access to Legazpi City, and becomes a zigzag road as it leaves the province.
+At Daraga poblacion, N1 turns sharply to the west from Rizal Street as it intersects with N630 (Rizal Avenue), which provides access to Legazpi City, and becomes a zigzag road as it leaves the province.

 N1 enters the province of Sorsogon at Pilar.
-It then enters Sorsogon City, where it cuts through the poblacion as Rizal Avenue and Magsaysay Avenue, respectively.
-It turns east and traverses the municipalities of Casiguran, Juban, Irosin, and Matnog, where the Luzon section of N1 ends at the Port of Matnog.
+It then enters Sorsogon City, where it cuts through the poblacion as Rizal Street and Magsaysay Street, respectively.
+It turns east and continues it course north and east of Sorsogon Bay, traversing the municipalities of Casiguran and Juban.
+It then traverses west of Mount Bulusan and enters the towns of Irosin and Matnog, where its Luzon section ends at the Port of Matnog.
 Motorists can board a ferry to either Allen or San Isidro in Northern Samar at the port.